Farms, Food, and Fun!

 for ages 12 and up

 This series is all about flowers, including growing, harvesting, and flower arranging!
-Price includes all materials fees (participants bring home a flower arrangement every day!) $400 per four-week session.
+Price includes all materials fees (participants bring home a flower arrangement every day!) $80 per day.

 A 6-month market gardening intensive for young adults